Interpol (band): Marauder and A Fine Mess (2016–2019)

 In September 2016, Paul Banks revealed in an interview on Beats 1 that Interpol would resume writing in the fall.
 In January 2017, Interpol announced that their sixth album would be out in 2018 and that they would embark on a tour for Turn On the Bright Lights' 15th anniversary, playing the entire album front to back.
 In between the tour and announcement of the new album, they released an EP consisting of bonus tracks from El Pintor.
 The tracks included were "The Depths", "Malfeasance", and "What Is What".

-On May 24, 2018, Pitchfork noted that the name of the new album would be Marauder in their Guide to New Albums: Summer 2018 list.
-In June 2018, the band held a press conference in Mexico City and announced the Marauder release date, August 24, 2018.
-The same day they released the first single of the album entitled "The Rover".
-A month later Interpol released their second single from the album, "Number 10".
-On August 23, the music video for their single "If You Really Love Nothing" was released.
+On May 24, 2018, Pitchfork confirmed that the name of the new album would be Marauder.
+In June 2018, the band held a press conference in Mexico City and announced the album's release date of August 24, 2018.
+That same day, they released the album's first single, entitled "The Rover".
+A month later, the band released its second single, "Number 10".
+On August 23, the music video for third single "If You Really Love Nothing" was released.

 On January 30, 2019, Interpol released "Fine Mess", a song that was left off of Marauder, as a single.
 On March 28, the band announced a new EP, A Fine Mess, consisting of songs from the Marauder sessions that didn't make the final cut, with a release date of May 17, 2019.
 On the same day, they released the second single off the EP, "The Weekend".
-On August 16, 2019, Our Love to Admire became unavailable on streaming platforms which caused some panic among fans.
-Lead singer Paul Banks quickly addressed the issue by reassuring fans via Twitter that the album would be returned to streaming platforms.
-On December 10, 2020, it was announced that Matador Records had finally acquired the rights to Interpol's entire catalog.
+On August 16, 2019, Our Love to Admire suddenly became unavailable on streaming platforms.
+Banks quickly addressed the issue by reassuring fans via Twitter that the album would soon return.
+On December 10, 2020, it was announced that Matador Records had acquired the rights to Interpol's entire back catalog.